-Garantia prepares an own risk and solvency assessment of its business operations and business strategy at least once a year as part of its normal operational annual planning (incl. risk survey, in which the entire personal are involved in the preparation of) or immediately if the company's risk profile and/or risk management process has changed significantly.
-In the report, the company assesses its overall solvency position by examining the amount of qualitative and calculated risks in the company's risk profile in relation to its current risk appetite and the manner in which they may develop in the medium term in normal and stressed scenarios.
-The qualitative assessment of principal risks in the risk and solvency assessment is based on unit-specific risk surveys conducted in the organisation that included the company's Executive Committee and most of its personnel.
+Garantia prepares an own risk and solvency assessment of its business operations and business strategy at least once a year as part of its normal operational annual planning.
+The risk and solvency assessment includes a risk survey to which the entire personnel and the company's Board of Directors contribute.
+The risk and solvency assessment is also updated without delay if the company's risk profile and/or risk management process has changed significantly.

+In the risk and solvency assessment, the company assesses its overall solvency position by examining the amount of qualitative and calculated risks in the company's risk profile in relation to its current risk appetite and the manner in which they may develop in the medium term in normal and stressed scenarios.
+The qualitative assessment of principal risks in the risk and solvency assessment is based on the above-mentioned risk survey.
 The scenarios that describe future trends are based on the scenarios used in the company's long-term and annual planning and which have been developed and discussed by the company's Board of Directors, Executive Committee, risk management and financial administration and the Taaleri Group's corresponding bodies.
-The Risk Management function is responsible for coordinating and conducting the qualitative risk survey and preparing the report itself.
-The Actuarial Function participates in preparing the report.
-The report is dealt with by the company's Executive Committee, which steers and is closely involved in the preparation of the evaluation.
-The Board evaluates and approves the risk and solvency assessment, after which the report is delivered to the Financial Supervisory Authority.
+The company's Risk Management function is responsible for coordinating and conducting the qualitative risk survey and preparing the report itself.
+The company's Actuarial Function also participates in preparing the report.
+The report regarding the risk and solvency assessment is dealt with by the company's Executive Committee, which steers and is closely involved in the preparation of the assessment.
+The Board evaluates and approves the risk and solvency assessment report, after which the report is delivered to the Financial Supervisory Authority.
 The report is also dealt with by the Taaleri Group's Group Risk Management Committee and further by the Taaleri Group's Audit Committee and Board.